-- Constructive Possession: In contrast, Constructive Possession means that you possessed the illegal contraband, despite it not actually being on your person.
-A common misconception of Defendants arrested under constructive possession theories is that you actually have to possession the contraband in order for the state to pin the crime on you.
-While it is true that constructive possession is a significantly stronger case for the Defendant, it doesn’t mean the state cannot prove their case.
+Constructive Possession: In contrast, Constructive Possession means that you possessed the illegal contraband, despite it not actually being on your person.
+A common misconception of Defendants arrested under constructive possession theories is that you actually have to possess the contraband in order for the state to pin the crime on you.
+While it is true that constructive possession is a significantly stronger case for the Defendant, it doesn’t mean the state cannot prove its case.

 Here’s what the state needs to show in order to prove constructive possession:

 In order to prove constructive possession the state must show that the Defendant “was able to exercise dominion and control over the drugs, knew of their presence, and knew of their illicit nature.
 Notice that there are THREE REQUIREMENTS to prove constructive possession.
 See Davis v.
 State, 761 So.2d 1154 (Fla.
 2nd DCA 2000).

 In Davis, the 2nd District Court elaborated on these requirements.
 The Court stated, “Proof of mere proximity of the defendant to the drugs is insufficient to sustain a conviction for constructive possession.”
 The Court went on to give examples of other cases where proximity was insufficient to establish constructive possession.
 For example, the Court cited Agee v.
 State, 522 So.2d 1044 (Fla.
 2nd DCA 1988).
 Referencing Agee, the Davis Court said, “Even when a defendant was found standing approximately one foot from a matchbook containing 19 packets of heroin, the evidence was held insufficient to withstand a motion for judgment of acquittal.”